cygnus77/lyftchallenge/README.md

 I achieved fairly good accuracy (got me to #4 on the leaderboard), but at a leisurely 4 fps.

+In hind-sight, I should have optimized VGG's prediction speed by freezing the graph - converting variables into constants.
+That would have resulted in a simpler graph structure, with unnecessary training nodes removed.
+In fact, the [winning entry](https://github.com/asadziach/CarND-Semantic-Segmentation) in the competition used VGG-16 !

 ### **Resnet50**

 In an effort to push accuracy higher, I tested the resnet50 model, also with pre-trained weights.
 Though accuracy was high, it quickly became clear that it was not going to get me to the 10-fps level to avoid penalties.